wovo/cv/readme.md

 ## Ambition

-I would like to help an embedded team to use
-C++ effectively to improve productivity and software quality.
+I want to guide and help an embedded development team to use C++ effectively to improve productivity, software quality and code re-use.

-This probably involves a transition from C.
+This can involves a fresh team, a team struggling with C++, or a team transitioning from C to C++.

-My role would be team lead, consultant, or trainer.
+My role is architect, team lead, consultant, or trainer.

 <!--- --------------------------------------------------------------------- -->